Workers' Compensation Laws in New Jersey

 All New Jersey employers not covered by Federal programs must have Workers' Compensation coverage.
 Out-of-state employers may need Workers' Compensation Insurance if they enter a contract of employment in New Jersey or if work is performed in New Jersey.

 NJ Workers' Comp: Key Details

 - Sole proprietors with no employees in NJ are not required to carry coverage, but may elect to cover themselves.

 - Any business with one or more employees must carry coverage.

 - Your business must either be approved for self-insurance or must purchase coverage from a private insurance provider.

-More information on Workers' Comp regulations in New Jersey is available from the state's Department of Labor.
+More information on Workers' Comp regulations in New Jersey is available from the state's Department of Labor and Workforce Development.